All results in

 To be considered reliable, EIS measurements must be performed on a system that is linear, in a steady-state and time-invariant.
 Quality Indicators are made available to users of EC-Lab® to ensure that the system fulfills these requirements.

-Scanning probes & battery research
+Scanning probe Electrochemistry & battery research

 As demand for electric vehicles, portable electronics, and green energy storage grow, so too will the demand for better batteries.
 To improve on current battery technologies, researchers must intimately understand battery components